Walking To Lose Weight Chart: Kgs & Lbs (Effective BMI-Based Walking Plans)

 Source: MabelAmber from Pixabay8

 Health benefits of walking regularly abound, and even in a daily brisk 3 miles walk, calories are burned and weight is lost over time.
-In addition to weight loss, other benefits to one’s mental and physical health can be attained through walking and even reciting affirmations for dream body can align one’s mindset with their fitness goals.
+Aside from weight loss, walking offers numerous benefits for both mental and physical health, and incorporating affirmations for achieving your dream body can help align your mindset with your fitness goals.

 Some of the benefits of making walking a habit include: